harelba/q/README.markdown

 ## Limitations
 * No checks and bounds on data size
 * Spaces in file names are not supported yet.
 I'm working on it.
+* It is possible that some rare cases of subqueries are not supported yet.
+Please open an issue if you find such a case.
+This will be fixed once the tool performs its own full-blown SQL parsing.

 ## Future Ideas
 * Faster reuse of previous data loading
 * Allow working with external DB
 * Real parsing of the SQL, allowing smarter execution of queries.
 * Smarter batch insertion to the database
-* Full Subquery support (will be possible once real SQL parsing is performed)
 * Provide mechanisms beyond SELECT - INSERT and CREATE TABLE SELECT and such.

 ## Rationale